refractproject/rfcs/text/0000-file-source-map.md

 multiple API Blueprint files as described in
 [this issue](https://github.com/apiaryio/api-blueprint/issues/8).

-This RFC is SHOULD be considered before implementing the Parser Result namespace as releasing it in its current form may lead into backward incompatible changes in the future.
+This RFC SHOULD be considered before implementing the Parser Result namespace as releasing it in its current form may lead into backward incompatible changes in the future.